mads-bisgaard/bayesh/README.md

 ![Bayesh Demo](assets/demo.gif)

 ## What is Bayesh?
-Think of Bayesh as the auto-suggestion feature on your phone when writing messages — but for your terminal!
-It suggests shell commands for you in real time based on your shell history.
+Bayesh is the auto-suggestion feature on your phone when you write messages — but for your terminal!
+Bayesh suggests shell commands to you in real time, based on your shell history.
 Bayesh is lightening fast ⚡ (written in Go) and powered by [fzf](https://github.com/junegunn/fzf) for great UX.
 Bayesh supports Bash and Zsh shells.
 Zsh in [tmux](https://github.com/tmux/tmux) is where Bayesh really shines ☀️.

 ## Installation